Denver, a great American city.

 So I pondered that ticky-tacky future, the condo in an “okay” area that I could afford, the malls, the trips to Kroger and the conversations I would have over dinner.

-I lived an imaginary day in Irving as well as trying to imagine any of the “Ten Most Affordable Cities to Retire in America.”
+I lived an imaginary day in Irving as well as any of the “Ten Most Affordable Cities to Retire in America.”
 And it terrified me.

 At that time, I had never met anyone of my profile, single, no children, over 50, who had moved to Mexico.

 I surveyed my friends for their opinions.
-Other than a vague comment that maybe I could live in an even smaller town in the U.S., they seemed to realize the disingenuousness of promoting such an option when they would never pursue it themselves.
+Other than a vague comment that maybe I could live in an even smaller town in the U.S., they seemed to realize the disingenuousness of promoting an option they would never consider themselves.

-Once I started digging and networking, I began to hear about someone-who-knew-someone who had made the move.
+Once I started digging and networking, I began to hear about someone-who-knew-someone who had made the move south, way south.
 Millions of people know the “secret” of Mexico, maintaining homes and second lives either as full-time or part-time residents, living happily out-of-the-box.

 I cannot estimate the number of people from the U.S. and Canada who live there part of the year, not the mention all the French, Italian and Germans I meet when I go out in Mazatlán.

-Some internationals live quietly here in Mazatlan, others create conversational salons in the expat bars and restaurants and make rafts that they float up and down the streets of El Centro after big rain storm.
-They all laugh about their lives as if they were on some kind of caper.
+Some internationals live quietly here.
+Others are wild.
+They create conversational salons in the expat bars and restaurants.
+They construct rafts that they float up and down the streets of El Centro after big rain storms.
+They laugh either softly to themselves or loudly as if they were on some kind of caper.

-They have crossed over, likely through their fear of the unknown, through common misconceptions about Mexico and through human susceptibility to do what other people do.
+They have crossed over, likely through their fear of the unknown, through common misconceptions about Mexico and throug human susceptibility to do what other people do.
+As Oscar Wilde said, "Anything that is popular, is wrong."

-In every meaningful conversation among us in Mexico passes an unspoken, mutual acknowledgement of someone else who has also questioned the status quo and came out on the other side.
+In every meaningful conversation among expats in Mexico passes an unspoken, mutual acknowledgement of a fellow countryman who has also questioned the status quo and came out on the other side.

 Related link: Is it danger, or is it just the wind?
 Facing misconceptions about Mexico Ventanas Mexico